-- e: the need for secure and reliable energy generation capacity d: environmental impact (see Policy CP6 - 1) Proposals for all renewable and low carbon energy-generating and distribution networks, will be supported in the context of sustainable development and climate change, where: - a) They balance the wider environmental, social and economic benefits of renewable electricity, heat and/or fuel production and distribution; and b) They will not result in significant adverse impacts on the local environment that cannot be satisfactorily mitigated, including: - impacts to biodiversity; - landscape and visual impacts including cumulative effects; - the special qualities of all nationally important landscapes; and - c) They are informed by an assessment of the impact the development might have on the significance of heritage assets and their settings, including the outstanding universal value of Bath World Heritage Site.
-Any harmful impact on the significance of a designated heritage asset requires a clear and convincing justification, detailing the benefits of the proposal and enabling them to be weighed against any harm that would be caused; and d) They are supportive of land diversification and continued agricultural use; and - e) They provide at least 10% biodiversity net gain or multi-functional Green Infrastructure e.g. permissive paths and wildlife corridors; and f) They provide for a community benefit in terms of either profit sharing or proportion of community ownership or deliver local social and community benefits.
-Commercial led energy schemes with a capacity over 5MW shall provide an option to communities to own at least 5% of the scheme; and g) There are appropriate plans and a mechanism in place for the removal of the technology on cessation of generation, and restoration of the site to its original use or an acceptable alternative use;
+- 1) Proposals for all renewable and low carbon energy-generating and distribution networks, will be supported in the context of sustainable development and climate change, where: - a) They balance the wider environmental, social and economic benefits of renewable electricity, heat and/or fuel production and distribution; - b) They will not result in significant adverse impacts on the local environment that cannot be satisfactorily mitigated and they accord with national policy, including: - impacts to biodiversity; - landscape and visual impacts including cumulative effects; - impacts on the special qualities of all nationally important or protected landscapes, which must be conserved or enhanced; - when considering applications for development within Areas of Outstanding Natural Beauty permission should be refused for major development other than in exceptional circumstances as set out in national policy, and where it can be demonstrated that the development is in the public interest; - c) They are informed by an assessment of the impact the development might have on the significance of heritage assets and their settings, including the outstanding universal value of Bath World Heritage Site.
+Any harmful impact on the significance of a designated heritage asset requires a clear and convincing justification, detailing the benefits of the proposal and enabling them to be weighed against any harm that would be caused;

+- d) They are supportive of land diversification and continued agricultural use; - e) They provide at least 10% biodiversity net gain and multi-functional Green Infrastructure e.g. permissive paths and wildlife corridors; and - f) There are appropriate plans and a mechanism in place for the removal of the technology on cessation of generation, and restoration of the site to its original use or an acceptable alternative use;